ilo-token/ilo-token.github.io/README.md

 These are the terminology used in [limitations]

-- Headword &mdash; A single part of speech that in English, can be a noun, a verb, or an adjective; what the phrase starts with.
+- Headword &ndash; A single part of speech that in English, can be a noun, a verb, or an adjective; what the phrase starts with.
-- Modifier &mdash; A part of speech that modifies headword or another modifier.
+- Modifier &ndash; A part of speech that modifies headword or another modifier.
-- Phrase &mdash; Headword and its modifiers.
+- Phrase &ndash; Headword and its modifiers.
-- Clause &mdash; A part of sentence without "la" particle, "taso" particle in the beginning, "a" particles in the beginning and the end; found before and after "la", or the sentence itself without particles around it if it doesn't have "la".
+- Clause &ndash; A part of sentence without "la" particle, "taso" particle in the beginning, "a" particles in the beginning and the end; found before and after "la", or the sentence itself without particles around it if it doesn't have "la".
-- Proper Word &mdash; Proper name; Capitalized in Toki Pona.
+- Proper Word &ndash; Proper name; Capitalized in Toki Pona.

 ## Limitations